librespot-org/librespot/README.md

 # librespot
 *librespot* is an open source client library for Spotify.
-It enables applications to use Spotify's service, without using the official but closed-source libspotify.
+It enables applications to use Spotify's service, without using the official but closed-source `libspotify`.
 Additionally, it will provide extra features which are not available in the official library.

 _Note: librespot only works with Spotify Premium.
-This will remain the case for the forseeable future, as we are unlikely to work on implementing the features such as limited skips and adverts that would be required to make librespot compliant with free accounts._
+This will remain the case for the foreseeable future, as we are unlikely to work on implementing the features such as limited skips and adverts that would be required to make librespot compliant with free accounts._

 ## This fork
 As the origin by [plietar](https://github.com/plietar/) is no longer actively maintained, this organisation and repository have been set up so that the project may be maintained and upgraded in the future.